rski/opnfv-docs/bpg.md

 At this point, if the nexthop group entry is created, this test will be completed.

+In a plain quagga-ODL scenario, ODL will ignore routes from Quagga due to lack of nexthops.
+To see route exchange, instances need to be started so that ODL will push the route information to Quagga.

 Then the guide talks about creating VMs and adding them to the VPN networks.
 This is handled via the openstack api.

 ## Neutron BGPVPN ##